w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 ![Map and Reduce (Fold) operations](./img/svg13.svg)

-`MAP` takes a function `f` and applies it to every item
+`MAP` takes a function `f` and applies it to every item.

 - The application of  `f` to each item can be _parallelized_ (in different machines) since each functional application happens in isolation.

-`FOLD` iteratively applies a function `g` to aggregate results
+`FOLD` iteratively applies a function `g` to aggregate results.

 - Has more _restrictions on data locality_, items must be "brought together" before `g` can be applied.
 - Some applications do not require  `g` to be applied to all items.
   - If elements in the list can be divided into groups, `g` *aggregations can proceed in parallel*.

 # Disambiguation of MapReduce